 Databases often allow you to place their database log onto a separate file system.
 SSDs are a great choice for database log files.
 Actually, a database log and the ZFS ZIL are very similar mechanisms.

-The Oracle database in particular has a Smart Flash Cache Feature that works similarly to the L2ARC described above: It's basically an extension of the SGA so that frequently needed data remains accessible from fast flash memory even if the SGA (which is in memory) is not big enough.
+The Oracle database in particular has a Smart Flash Cache Feature (no link, page no longer exists) that works similarly to the L2ARC described above: It’s basically an extension of the SGA so that frequently needed data remains accessible from fast flash memory even if the SGA (which is in memory) is not big enough.

 I’m sure you can come up with other great uses, but that almost always involves some sort of intelligent distinction between data that is accelerated with flash and data that is stored on regular disks.
 The beauty of ZFS is that it does this job automatically for you.